45 Comments

 Limiting your analysis to wholesale electricity prices is profoundly misleading.

 I'll take your figures at face value: average wholesale price in August 2024 was $39 per mWh.
 In some sense, this would be the average marginal generation cost, which was probably not set by renewable facilities but by marginal fossil fuel facilities.
-In addition to this, renewable generators got a minimum federal production tax credit of $33.50 per mWh.
-The subsidy could be as high as $75 per mWh if the project met the Treasury Department's "Labor Requirements", or if the project was under 1mW size.
+In addition to this, renewable generators got a federal production tax credit of about $27.50 per mWh.
 (See page 3 of https://www.energy.gov/sites/default/files/2024-02/508%20Federal%20Solar%20Tax%20Credits%20for%20Businesses_Feb24.pdf).
 In addition to this, renewable facilities benefited from some state subsidies and tax exemptions - I don't have time to research this in depth, so let's ignore it for the sake of discussion.

 So, as you've shown before, renewables are having some role in decreasing retail electric prices in Texas.
 In return, Texans pay part of the cost of their electricity through their state and federal taxes.
 You have not shown that renewables result in less expensive energy.